- Dates & Prices

 NB: Overnight in local accommodation after your last day's sledding on Day 7 is included, but we recommend if possible planning to spend at least one additional night on Spitsbergen following your tour, both to make the most of your visit to the Svalbard area and also to allow for the unlikely event that an additional day is required on the tour due to weather conditions (for example if needing to wait out a storm).
 The itinerary below is subject to change due to weather conditions and other safety considerations.
 Please contact us for suggestions for accommodation if staying extra night(s) before and/or after your tour.

-Arrival in the afternoon for transfer to the lodge at the kennels.
+Arrival in the afternoon for transfer to the lodge at the kennels (unless staying additional night(s) locally before your tour).

-NB: Please note that it is not possible to arrive with the late night flight - you must arrive latest afternoon/evening.
+NB: Please note that it is not possible to arrive with the late night flight - flight must arrive latest 15.00.

 Together with your guide and the rest of the group, you will go through the route you will be covering on your dogsled tour into the Svalbard wilderness over the coming days, meet the dogs and review the personal and communual equipment you will be using.
 When ready, you will eat dinner together around the fire in the hut before retiring to your sleeping bags for your first night in Svalbard!